sandipawad/Image_Label/README.md

 # Image_Label
 Project is about the Object Detection_model
+We nedd lots of images to train the data